TempleEight/temple-docs/TempleEight/docs/guide/business-logic.md

 We're most interested in `setup.go` for this guide, which is where you can add additional logic that won't be lost if you need to regenerate your Templefile.

-This file should start off looking fairly empty:
+This file will start off looking fairly empty:

 ```go
 package main